 Where to Find functions.php File?

-As mentioned, you can find the functions.php file in your theme’s folder.
-It should be in the path “/wp-content/themes/your-theme/”.
-Remember, each theme contains its own functions file.
-Hence, any modification you do on the file will be applied only to that particular theme.
+You can find functions.php file in your theme’s folder.
+Remember, it comes with your theme and not part of core WordPress files like wp-config.php.
+It should be in the folder “/wp-content/themes/your-theme/”.
+Since each theme contains its own functions file any modification you do on the file will be applied only to that particular theme.

 How to Edit functions.php File?